Fidelity shows how unicorns hurt performance at popular funds

 While Pinterest is a relative pipsqueak in the massive Contrafund portfolio, other Fidelity managers have made tech unicorns some of their largest holdings.

-At the end of May, ride-hailing company Uber was a top 20 stock in Fidelity's $22 billion Blue Chip Growth Fund (FBCGX.O).
+At the end of May, ride-hailing company Uber was a top 20 stock in Fidelity's $22 billion Blue Chip Growth Fund.
 The fund's Series D stake in Uber was valued at $251.5 million, or 1.14 percent of net assets.

 Portfolio manager Sonu Kalra's Uber stake is bigger than his bet on Starbucks Corp ($202 million) and Bank of America Corp ($157 million).